isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Some IDEs have their own opinions and adds distracting space.
+Some IDEs have their own opinions and add distracting space.

 ##### Note